Outward Migration of Super-Jupiters: Results

 Turning to the eccentricity profiles, we see that above the transitional $K'$ it is the outer disk that develops a significant eccentricity.
 And although not shown in the figure, the eccentric disks precess coherently,\footnote{For some large $q$ simulations, we find a second bump in the eccentricity profile in the outer disk that has a low amplitude (e.g., the purple curve in the lower middle panel of Figure \ref{fig:profs}), and that precesses at a different rate than the main bump.
 But as seen in the right panel, the torque is unaffected by this secondary mode. } and the amplitude of the eccentricity remains unchanged over multiple viscous times.
 This points to the eccentricity being a free mode of the disk \citep{Teyssandier.2016,Lee.2019}, with an excitation that balances viscous damping to maintain the mode in steady-state \citep[as in circumbinary disks; see][]{Munoz.2020b}.

 The right panels show $T_{\rm dep}$, the cumulative torque deposited into the disk (within each $r$) by the damping of waves.
 To calculate $T_{\rm dep}$, we evaluate the angular momentum flux carried by waves, and then remove from that the gravitational torque excited by the planet \citepalias{DLL}.
-Note that $T_{\rm dep}(r)\rightarrow \Delta T$ at $r\gtrsim \, {\rm few} \times r_p$, i.e, all of the torque excited by the planet is eventually deposited in the disk.
+We see that throughout most of the outer disk $T_{\rm dep}$ increases with $r$, showing that the torque deposition per unit $r$ is positive there; i.e., that region is responsible for pushing the planet inward.
+Similarly, most of the inner disk pushes the planet outward, as $T_{\rm dep}$ decreases with $r$ when $r<r_p$.
+Far beyond the planet--- outside a ${\rm few} \times r_p$---$T_{\rm dep}$ flattens and approaches $\Delta T$, i.e, all of the torque excited by the planet is eventually deposited in the disk.
 We henceforth use the $T_{\rm dep}$ profiles to examine what is causing $\Delta T$ to become negative in eccentric disks.